Dave Christian: Post career

 Christian was named head coach and general manager of the United States Hockey League Fargo-Moorhead Ice Sharks near the end of the 1997–98 season and held the positions through the 1999–2000 season.

 Family

 Christian comes from a family of hockey players.
 His father Bill and uncle Roger were members of the 1960 U.S. Olympic Hockey Team that won the gold medal.
 Another uncle, Gordon, was a member of the 1956 U.S. Olympic Hockey Team that won the silver medal.
-Bill and Roger, along with Hal Bakke, were the founders of the Christian Brothers Hockey Company based in Warroad, which until 2009, made hockey sticks.
-His nephew, Brock Nelson, currently plays for the Colorado Avalanche.
+Bill and Roger, along with Hal Bakke, were the founders of the Christian Brothers Hockey Company based in Warroad, which until 2009 made hockey sticks.
+Christian's nephew, Brock Nelson, is also an NHL player and was selected for the 2026 U.S. Olympic Hockey Team, which won the gold medal.